 Great Pop Things

-The comic first appeared in Record Mirror in 1987 and transferred to the New Musical Express in 1991, where it remained throughout the decade.
-In America, it ran in alternative weekly newspapers like LA Weekly, Chicago's New City and The Onion.
+In the United Kingdom, 'Great Pop Things' was published in the music magazine Record Mirror, until being transferred to the New Musical Express in 1991, where it ran for the remainder of the decade.
+In the United States, 'Great Pop Things' was reprinted in weekly newspapers like the L.A.
+Weekly, Chicago's New City and the satirical magazine The Onion.
 Book collections were published by Penguin Books ('Great Pop Things', 1992) and Verse Chorus Press ('Great Pop Things: The Real History Of Rock And Roll From Elvis To Oasis', 1998).
 Ironically, the book had a foreword by rock critic Greil Marcus, who has spent a large part of his career documenting and correcting inaccuracies in rock history.
+In 2018, 'Great Pop Things' was also made available as an e-book.

 The British TV series 'Star Stories' (2008) bears a striking resemblance to 'Great Pop Things'.
 'Nashville Radio', a collection of Langford's other artwork and writings, was published in 2006.